 The new Special Educational Needs Code of Practice states clearly that it is the classroom teacher who is responsible for the progress and development of every child in their classroom and each and every child will gain access to the curriculum via differentiated teaching.
 Staff are updated on a weekly bases (via a briefing) on changes in situation or needs for key students and changes to the pen portrait are communicated with staff via our HLTA team.

-In 2016 Dene Magna appointed a new SENCO.
-She has the required national award for SEN and was previously a SENCO in her school (from 2013).
-As a trained Primary School teacher, Our SENCO has expert knowledge of the transition process and has worked with staff, students and parents to develop the most in depth understanding of the needs students with ALN face when they move from KS2 to KS3.
+The SENCO has the required national award for SEN and was previously a SENCO in her school (from 2013).
+As a trained Primary School teacher, Our SENCO has expert knowledge of the transition process and has worked with staff, students and parents to develop the most in-depth understanding of the needs students with ALN face when they move from KS2 to KS3.
 She has led INSET for staff on transition, changes to the new SEND code of practice and led her team of experienced HLTAs in their deepening of staff knowledge about meeting the needs of students with ALN.
-Our SENCO is a serving member of the school Leadership Group and is very much at the heart of policy making.
+Our SENCO is a serving member of the school Leadership Group and is very much at the heart of policymaking.